BitcoinDesign/Guide/guide/getting-started/hardware.md

 Bitcoin hardware wallets play a similar role but with several noteworthy differences.
 Like key fobs, they securely store an authentication method and isolate it from the Internet, networks, and other devices.
 In bitcoin, these are the seed, associated keys, and functions that require interaction with them.

 Because hardware wallets are so optimized for this specific use case, they have tiny screens and limited input options.
 Most interactions with them happen via desktop software that the manufacturer provides.
 The application sends only specific requests to the hardware wallet to verify or sign data.
-This provides a strong balance of security and convenience and keeps hardware wallets generally affordable.
+This provides a strong balance of security and convenience.

 ## Nodes

-Thousands of computers participate in the Bitcoin network.
+Tens of thousands of computers participate in the Bitcoin network.
 They are called nodes.
 Nodes exchange, verify, and compare block and transaction data.
 Running your own node, instead of relying on a third-party node, lets you validate transactions on your own device.
 Nodes also improve privacy and help secure the network.
 Several DIY and consumer hardware products make it easy to run your own node.

 {% include picture.html